Emily Crawford, DVM

 Having lived in Southern California, Western New York, and Canada, Miranda and her husband, Jake, decided to settle down in the beautiful Green Mountain State.
 When not at work, Miranda and Jake along with their new pup, Hugo, can be found enjoying the outdoors through hiking or skiing.

 Danielle is originally from Georgia but moved to Vermont in 2014 with her husband Nyal.
-She attended Northwest Technical Center for Phlebotomy and previously worked at the American Red Cross.
+She attended Northwest Technical Center for Phlebotomy and previously worked at the American Red Cross in the Plateletpheresis department.

 Danielle has been around and loved animals her whole life, including cats, dogs, horses, donkeys, mules, cows, and chickens.

-In her free time, she loves to hike with her two dogs, Puckett and Blue, cook, read, garden, and explore new places in Vermont.
+In her free time, she loves to play and snuggle with her two German Shorthaired Pointers, Puckett and Blue, be ignored by her cat, Melvin, cook, read, garden, and explore new places in Vermont.

 McKenna was born and raised in Ohio, growing up with a love for animals.
 In 2013 she began working for a mobile pet clinic in the Cleveland area which eventually lead her to relocate to Syracuse, NY and then down to Lakeland, FL.
 In 2018, McKenna, her husband James and their 4 cats (Maverick, Buckwheat, Tobias and Pidgie) moved one final time to Vermont.
 Since then, they added a pup-Skylar to the family.
 When not at work, McKenna enjoys cross-stitching and attempting to embroider - or being outside enjoying all VT has to offer.